 Sydney is one of the world's great cities.
-You could spend years exploring and only just touch the surface of the places to visit in this gorgeous harbour city.
+You could spend years exploring and only just touch the surface of the places to visit and things to do in Sydney.

 That can make it hard to know what to prioritise on a short visit, so we've compiled a comprehensive list of the best things to do in Sydney after five years living in this amazing city.
 We've also included some unmissable things to do just outside the city too.

-Here is our ultimate guide to the best things to do and places to visit in Sydney.
+Here is our ultimate guide to the best things to do in Sydney.